Bakhtawar Bhutto wins over internet with new wedding photo | SAMAA

 There is also a photograph of the late Benazir Bhutto in the background.

-Last week, she shared a video of her face-viewing and revealed that the mirror used in the ritual was from her parents’ wedding.
+Last week, she shared a video of her sheesha dekhai and revealed that the mirror used in the ritual was from her parents’ wedding.

 Bakhtawar’s husband is the son of Mohammad Younas Chaudhry and Begum Suriya Chaudhary.
 The family hails from Lahore and lives in Dubai.
 They own a range of businesses.